-Has any of this happened to you or others around you at work?
+Has any of this happened to you or to others around you at your job?

 Sometimes trauma survivors don't know what to do with all of these emotions which may be quite strong and spill over into present day life.